ltonetwork/eqty-event-demo/README.md

 2. **JSON Messages**: Structured data
 3. **Markdown Messages**: Formatted content

-## Troubleshooting

-### Common Issues

-1. **Wallet Connection Fails**:

-   - Ensure MetaMask is installed and unlocked
-   - Check if you're on the correct network
-   - Try refreshing the page

-2. **Signing Errors**:

-   - Make sure your wallet is connected
-   - Check if you have sufficient funds for gas
-   - Verify the message format

-3. **Build Errors**:
-   - Clear `node_modules` and reinstall: `rm -rf node_modules && npm install`
-   - Check TypeScript errors in the console

-### Browser Compatibility

-- **Chrome/Edge**: Full support
-- **Firefox**: Full support
-- **Safari**: Full support
-- **Mobile**: Responsive design works on mobile browsers

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

 ## License

 MIT License - see LICENSE file for details

-## Support

-For issues and questions:

-- Check the troubleshooting section
-- Review the EQTY Core documentation
-- Open an issue on GitHub